 At a minimum, candidates for tenure must satisfy the promotion criteria (as detailed in relevant parts of Section 205.03) for the rank at which they will be tenured.
 A candidacy for simultaneous promotion to Associate Professor and tenure at the rank of Associate Professor will result in one of the following three outcomes: promotion and tenure, promotion only, or neither promotion nor tenure.
-A candidacy for simultaneous promotion to Professor and tenure at the rank of Professor will result in one of the following so the rank of Professor will result in one of the following four outcomes: both promotion and tenure, promotion only, tenure at the current rank, or neither promotion nor tenure.
+A candidacy for simultaneous promotion to Professor and tenure at the rank of Professor will result in one of the following four outcomes: both promotion and tenure, promotion only, tenure at the current rank, or neither promotion nor tenure.